tuanvu13/netflix-project/README.md

 ![devsecops](https://imgur.com/vORuBnK.png)

-# Project Overview :-
+# Project Overview

-- ***I will be deploying a Netflix clone.
+- I will be deploying a Netflix clone.
 I will be using Jenkins as a CICD tool and deploying my application on a Docker container and Kubernetes Cluster and i will monitor the Jenkins and Kubernetes metrics using Grafana, Prometheus and Node exporter.***

 ## Step 1: Launch an Ubuntu(22.04)